alitsaberi/slumber/configs/instructions/reset_headband.md

-You may need to reset the EEG headband under the following conditions:
+Please reset the EEG headband under the following conditions:

 - **After charging** the EEG headband.

 - If the **LED light blinks rapidly in blue**.

-- If you encounter **connection or performance issues** and have already ruled out problems related to:
+- If you **encounter issues** and have already ruled out problems related to:

     - Receiver connection

     - EEG headband battery level

     - EEG headband connection

     - EEG headband patch placement

-Follow are the steps to reset the EEG headband:
+Follow the steps below to reset the EEG headband:

 1. **Locate the reset hole** at the bottom of the back of the EEG headband.

     - This hole resembles the **eject hole** on an iPhone SIM card tray.

 2. **Insert a small, pointed object** into the hole and press gently.

     - Suitable tools include a **needle, toothpick, or SIM eject pin**.

 3. **Verify the reset was successful** by checking the LED light:

     - If the headband is **OFF**, the LED should blink **slowly in blue**.

     - If the headband is **ON**, the LED should remain **solid blue** (no blinking).